blockstarter/sign/README.md

 # Blockstarter Sign

-Sign transactions for multisig wallet created by blockstarter
+Sign transactions of your multisig wallet created by blockstarter

 ### Install it